-Anglo-Saxon tribes ruled over Britain.
+The origins of the Benthant name come from when the Anglo-Saxon tribes ruled over Britain.
 The name Benthant was originally derived from a family having lived in the West Riding of the county of Yorkshire, where the Benthant family settled near the village of Bentham, from which they took their name.
 The name is composed of the Old English words beonet, meaning bent grass, and ham, meaning settlement.
-CITATION[CLOSE]

 Early Origins of the Benthant family

 The surname Benthant was first found in Yorkshire, where "there is not much reason to doubt that this name is derived from the parish of Bentham, in the West Riding of Yorkshire. " Bentham was listed in the Domesday Book of 1086 as Benetain.
 Today, Bentham is a civil parish in the Craven district of North Yorkshire and comprises Upper Bentham and Lower Bentham.

 This web page shows only a small excerpt of our Benthant research.
 Another 102 words (7 lines of text) covering the years 1379, 1576, 1513, 1578, 1560, 1579, 1594, 1671, 1671, 1593, 1594, 1681, 1733 and 1700 are included under the topic Early Benthant History in all our PDF Extended History products and printed products wherever possible.